JohnStuartPhil/one-page-project/README.md

 - **The About Us Section**
   - The About Us section provides details about what the school offers and a timetable of language classes.
-  - This section shows the user the important information that they need to know about the club, what is on offer and class times for each language.
+  - This section shows the user the important information that they need to know about the school, what is on offer and class times for each language.

 ![the about us section of the website](assets/imagesforreadme/aboutus.PNG)

 - **The Sign Up form section**
-  - The sign up form section has a form to collect details for any adult interested in learning one of the languages at the Languages School.
+  - The sign up form section has a form to collect details for any adult interested in learning one of the languages available on offer at the Languages School.
-  - The form collects the persons first name, surname, email address, age range and gender (although there is a 'prefer not to say' option in the dropdown menu).
+  - The form collects the persons first name, surname, email address, age range and gender (although there is a 'prefer not to say' option in the dropdown menu on gender).
-  - The person who is interested in signing up must click on the radio button to select one of the languages.
+  - The person who is interested in signing up must click on a radio button to select one of the languages.
-  - There is also a box for the interested person to advise why they wish to learn that language.
+  - There is also a box for the interested person to advise why they wish to learn that particular language.

 ![the sign up form section of the website](assets/imagesforreadme/signupform.PNG)

 - **The Contact Us section**
   - The Contact Us Section provides a phone mumber, email address and a UK street address where the school can be located.
-  - The contact section is valuable to the user as it gives them the ability to find and contact the Languages School if they need to.
+  - The contact section is valuable to the user as it gives them the ability to find and contact the Languages School should they need to.

 ![the contact us section of the website](assets/imagesforreadme/contactus.PNG)

 - **The footer**
-  - The footer contains links to social media external pages by clicking on icons.
+  - The footer contains links to social media external pages by clicking on the icons.
 These social media sites are Facebook, YouTube and Instagram.
-  - Below the social media icons is the copyright of the website author.
+  - Below the social media icons is the copyright of the website author and year of publication.

 ![the footer of the website](assets/imagesforreadme/footer.PNG)